bekkerstacks/traefik/README.md

 # bekkerstacks: traefik
 Traefik Stack for Docker Swarm with SSL

+## Requirement:

+If you don't have swarm enabled, you can setup swarm with [docker in docker](https://github.com/bekkerstacks/docker-swarm)

 ## Usage for HTTPS:

 Deploy Traefik in HTTPS.
 Define your environment variables and deploy the stack